Last updated on December 2nd, 2019

 The San Diego Zoo has a reputation for being the best in the country.
 It is what others zoos strive to be.
 They have created different exhibits and techniques that other zoos will implement across the country.
 It is this reason that I wanted to make the pilgrimage to this place myself.
+Now I’m sharing my best San Diego Zoo Tips so you have a great time.

 This post has been sponsored by the San Diego Zoo.
 As always, my opinions are my own.
 This post may contain affiliate links.
 If you purchase something through the site, I receive a small commission at no extra cost to you.
 Thanks for the support.